-To build the documentation locally you can use the Makefile located in the docs folder.
-The command make html will generate these pages in HTML.
-To automatically rebuild the documentation whenever you make a change, you can use sphinx-autobuild.
-Assuming you are in the main directory of the repository, run the following command:
+To build the documentation locally, there are two options.
+To build a static version, you can do make html when you are in the docs directory.
+If you want to automatically refresh the documentation whenever you make a change, you can use sphinx-autobuild.
+Assuming you are in the main directory of the repository, run the following commands:

 '''

-pip install sphinx-autobuild
+pip install -r docs/requirements.txt

 sphinx-autobuild docs docs/build/html --watch .

 '''